Brand Typography Design Guide

 Don’t worry if you find it all a bit daunting.

 A font/typeface can convey an emotion or elicit a certain feeling, make sure it’s appropriate for your brand identity.

-Even if my initial concepts are pretty wild and wonderful, it?s likely that there will be an existing font that can be used as a basis for the logotype.
-By basing your logo / logotype on an existing font, it allows you to use a complimentary font for your branding copy that will tie in nicely with your custom logo or logotype design.
+Even if my initial concepts are pretty wild and wonderful, there will likely be an existing font that can be used as a basis for the logotype.
+By basing your logo/logotype on an existing font, it allows you to use a complementary font for your branding copy that will tie in nicely with your custom logo or logotype design.

 Knowing your main font types or categories will help a lot when choosing the right typeface to use.

 Using your fonts online

 When selecting the correct font to use for your brand/rebrand, it’s important to find one that will work equally well across all your designs, whether on or offline.